Art History 101

 Pop Art reached its peak in the 1950s, and it sought to glorify popular culture, revolting against the traditional approaches to art and what art should be.

-Pop Art focused on the use of recognized images of mainstream media, bright colors, collage, with the object of satirizing the status quo or making a statement about current events.
+Pop Art focused on the use of recognized images from mainstream media, bright colors, collages, with the object of satirizing the status quo or making a statement about current events.

 Art History 101: Andy Warhol, Untitled from Marilyn Monroe